bufferapp/android-guidelines/project_style_guidelines.md

 When naming resource files you should be sure to name them using lowercase letters and underscores instead of spaces, for example:

-	activity_main, fragment_user, item_post
+`activity_main`, `fragment_user`, `item_post`

 This convention again makes it really easy to locate the specific layout file that you're looking for.
-Within android studio, the layout package is sorted in alphabetical order meaning that activity, fragment and other layout types becomes grouped - so you know where to begin looking for a file.
+Within Android Studio, the layout package is sorted in alphabetical order meaning that activity, fragment and other layout types becomes grouped - so you know where to begin looking for a file.
 Other than this, begining the file name with the component name makes it clear what component/class the layout file is being used for.

 #### 1.2.2.1 Drawable Files

 Drawable resource files should be named using the **ic_** prefix along with the size and color of the asset.
 For example, white accept icon sized at 24dp would be named:

-	ic_accept_24dp_white
+`ic_accept_24dp_white`

 And a black cancel icon sized at 48dp would be named:

-	ic_cancel_48dp_black
+`ic_cancel_48dp_black`

 We use this naming convention so that a drawable file is recognisable by its name.
 If the colour and size are not stated in the name, then the developer needs to open the drawable file to find out this information.
 This saves us a little bit of time :)